kristjoc/spp/README.txt

         with -G this may lead to failed matches due the search window being filled with old unmatched packets.
 Since version 0.4 spp autotunes -d by setting it to the estimated clock offset plus an approximately 5 second safety margin to make sure no packets are lost for the matching process.
-This autotuning can be disabled with -T.
+Initially the tolerance specified by -d will be used but after 20 matched packets autotuning will start to take effect.
+Autotuning can be disabled with -T.

   7. Usage Examples